stephenmcgruer/stephenmcgruer.github.io/content/personal/2014-04-27-to-california-and-beyond.markdown

-Title:  Busy weekends and website redesigns
+Title:  To California, and Beyond (Not Really)
 Date:   2014-04-27 23:06:00

 Why, good evening dear readers.
 A somewhat unusual post this week, as I am